StefArroyo/vscode-nosql-bug-bash-instructions/README.md

 To manually install the Visual Studio Code (VS Code) extension from a VSIX file, you can do the following:
 Download the latest VS Code Extension Release: vscode-cosmosdb-0.23.1-alpha-PrPr-25.10.2024
-1. Click the Extensions icon at the bottom of the Activity Bar
+1. Click the Extensions icon at the bottom of the Activity Bar.
-2. Click the More button in the top right corner of the Extensions view
+2. Click the More button in the top right corner of the Extensions view.
-3. Select Install from VSIX
+3. Select Install from VSIX.
 4. Select the VSIX file in the file browser or in your downloads folder.
-5. Click Install
+5. Click Install.
-6. Click Reload to activate the extension
+6. Click Reload to activate the extension.

 *Note*: Auto-updates for extensions installed via VSIX should be disabled by default.

 ## Authenticating via Entra ID
 We recommend you use Microsoft Entra ID when accessing your Azure Cosmos DB resources (instead of account keys) for the most secure authentication method.
-Once you're signed into Azure, In the Azure tree view, drill down to the collection you'd like to access and right-click on the resource to open the Query editor experience.
+Once you're signed into Azure, in the Azure tree view, drill down to the collection you'd like to access and right-click on the resource to open the query editor experience.

 ![image](https://github.com/user-attachments/assets/d4d02dc3-8db3-4317-8574-5825af3e8442)